Deruzala/Betfair-Data-Scraper/README.md

 4: [Scrape the Betfar Promo files and insert to SQLS](https://github.com/Deruzala/Betfair-Data-Scraper/blob/main/Betfair-Data-Scraper.py)

 The script is pliable allowing the user to select either UK, IRE, AUS Horse Racing data - both win and place markets

+Run the .py script via your favourite IDE.When prompted enter the start / end date of the data you would like to import